Waste vouchers, fees and charges

 Use of the vouchers is subject to the following conditions:

-- vehicle Combined Gross Vehicle Mass (CGVM) must be less than 4.5 tonnes (an average car, station wagon or 4WD with or without a trailer)
+- vehicle Combined Gross Vehicle Mass (CGVM) must be less than 4.5 tonnes (CGVM includes the weight of any vehicle and trailer combination)

 - vouchers must be presented at the time of disposal.
 They are not redeemable for cash and cannot be presented as payment of an account